design-automation-edu/urban-prototyping-2018/changren/introduction.md

 ![gras](imgs/Intro1.png)

   He called for urban models of high-density, high-greening, cohesive, and ration system.
-His plan finally stayed on the paper stage, the only one built was Marseille apartment( Unité d'Habitation)that reflected some of his ideas, which has a rather clear distinctive strip in the middle of the building that is used to place all the public services.(I tried to imitate this in iteration 2)
+His plan finally stayed on the paper stage, the only one built was Marseille apartment( Unité d'Habitation)that reflected some of his ideas, which has a rather clear distinctive strip in the middle of the building that is used to place all the public services.(I tried to imitate this in iteration 2 but put the strip under residences)

 ![gras](imgs/Intro2.jpg)